 - When you cough or sneeze, your pain triples.
 This is normally due to the QL attempting to stabilize the rib cage while coughing and sneezing (check out the far right image above, do you see where the QL attaches going up the lower portion of the spine?).

-- It’s been said that people constantly attempting to brace and stabilize their upper body with their hands while they stand or sit is a sure fire sign of an over firing QL.
+- It’s been said that people constantly attempting to brace and stabilize their upper body with their hands while they stand or sit is a sure-fire sign of an over-firing Quadratus Lumborum Muscle.